NickLucche/stable-diffusion-nvidia-docker/README.md

 A friend of mine working in art/design wanted to try out [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) on his own GPU-equipped PC, but he doesn't know much about coding, so I thought that baking a quick docker build was an easy way for me to help him out with his experiments.
 This repo holds the files that go into that build.

 I also took the liberty of throwing in a simple web UI (made with gradio) to wrap the model.
-Peraphs we can evolve it a bit to offer a few more functionalities (see TODO).
+Perhaps we can evolve it a bit to offer a few more functionalities (see TODO).

 # Requirements
  - OS: Ubuntu (tested on 20.04) or Windows